DARE PHOTOGRAPHY • UK-WIDE NIGERIAN WEDDINGS

 A simple Nigerian wedding timeline (UK)

-Coverage isn’t about “hours” — it’s about protecting key moments.
-Here’s a common structure we plan around for Nigerian weddings in the UK.
+Coverage is not really about hours.
+It is about protecting the moments that make the day meaningful.
+Here is a common structure we plan around for Nigerian weddings across the UK.

 Outfits, accessories, family energy, calm portraits.